As an Amazon Associate, I earn from qualifying purchases.

 • Using a paring knife, remove the stem/core from the tomatoes – OR – cut an "x" on the bottom of the tomato.

-• Add the tomatoes to a pot of boiling water and boil them until you see the skins start to come off (about 1-2 minutes).
+• Add the tomatoes to a pot of boiling water and boil them until you see the skins start to come off (could be ~20 seconds for small tomatoes or ~1-2 minutes for larger tomatoes).

 • Working with the tomatoes one at a time, remove any skin that hasn’t already slipped off.